Singles holidays in June

 Similarly, the Mistral Hotel on Crete is exclusively for singles, with the chance to organise local excursions and activities and the emphasis on a more authentic Cretan experience – including the fantastic food.

-Friendship Travel has a singles-only holiday in Sicily, with some excursions included and your own double room at the four-star Domina Home Zagarella.
+And Friendship Travel has its own sunshine singles-only holiday in Sicily, with some excursions included and your own double room at the four-star Domina Home Zagarella.
 Typical age range of guests is 35 – 65 years old.

 And if you’d like Caribbean beaches without the high prices, this is a good month to try.
-The five-star adults-only Breathless Punta Cana in the Dominican Republic has 11 restaurants, diving and its own app to help solo travellers get to know their fellow guests, while the five-star Coral Reef Club in Barbados has no single supplements on its spacious single rooms.
+The five-star adults-only Breathless Punta Cana in the Dominican Republic has 11 restaurants, diving and its own app to help solo travellers get to know their fellow guests.

 History and culture tours